 In some cases, organizations completely outsource the management of branch offices; in other cases, they partner with the MSP.
 For example, they may have the MSP handle all implementations and Level 1 support issues, and they address training and Level 2 and Level 3 support issues internally.

 Still, many companies have the internal expertise to manage and troubleshoot their network using only internal resources.
 Companies buy and implement numerous management and monitoring tools for different applications, devices, and WAN infrastructure.
-The key, though, is to settle on a single Manager
+The key, though, is to settle on a single Manager of Managers (MoM) to help combine and leverage the plethora of tools in any network.

 The actual amount companies spend on management tools varies widely.
 Just looking at MoMs, companies spend an average of $US1,581 per employee to acquire them and another $US2,240 per employee to maintain them, according to the Nemertes Service Delivery and Management benchmark.